Managing Algorithmic Risks

 Algorithmic risks arise from the use of data analytics and cognitive technology-based software algorithms in various automated and semi-automated decision-making environments.

-- Input data is vulnerable to risks, such as biases in the data used for training; incomplete, outdated, or irrelevant data; insufficiently large and diverse sample size; inappropriate data collection techniques; and a mismatch between the data used for training the algorithm and the actual input data during operations.
+Input Data: Is valuable to risks, such as biases in the data used for training; incomplete, outdated, or irrelevant data; insufficiently large and diverse sample size; inappropriate data collection techniques; and a mismatch between the data used for training the algorithm and the actual input data during the daily operations.

-- Algorithm design is vulnerable to risks, such as biased logic, flawed assumptions or judgments, inappropriate modelling techniques, coding errors, and identifying spurious patterns in the training data.
+Algorithm Design: Is vulnerable to risks, such as biased logic; flawed assumptions or judgements; inappropriate modelling techniques; coding errors; and spurious patterns in the training data.